Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.3 =
+* New: Added a new applications page for displaying available Formidable application templates.
+* New: Imported views and pages with [formidable] and [display-frm-data] shortcodes will now replace old form and view ids with the new imported ids.

 = 5.2.07 =
 * Fix: Step value validation was occasionally breaking in some cases due to rounding precision issues.